andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/README.md

 | 202310-divvy-tripdata.csv | 107.9 MB |
 | 202311-divvy-tripdata.csv | 73 MB |
 | 202312-divvy-tripdata.csv | 45 MB |

+### Sort and Filter
++ Typically, the method for sorting and filtering will depend on the tool being used.
++ Sorting the data involves arranging it according to key factors crucial for the analysis, such as variables and data type.
++ Filtering the data entails removing any unnecessary data to concentrate solely on the information essential for addressing your business questions.

 ### Credibility (R.O.C.C.C)
 + The data was taken directly from the Divvy public dataset, which concludes it is Reliable, Original, Comprehensive, Current, and Cited.